cs1302uga/cs1302-api-app/README.rst

       3. **Clarification regarding APIs provided by [API Ninja](https://api-ninjas.com/api):** The instructors recognize that the APIs accessible via the API Ninjas service are authored by API Ninjas themselves.
 Students may use an API from API Ninjas as one of their APIs so long as their use of that API meets the other project requirements -- if more than one API from API Ninjas is used, then only one of them can count. **We may have told some students via Piazza that API Ninjas was not viable, and we apologize for that.** We will do our best to update our replies to any relevant Piazza posts about this.

-   3. **You are responsible for dealing with rate limits imposed by the APIs that you use.** Many APIs have a limit on the number of API calls that can be made by an app (.e.g, number of calls per second, per day, total).
+   3. **You are responsible for dealing with rate limits imposed by the APIs that you use.** Many APIs have a limit on the number of API calls that can be made by an app (.e.g, number of calls per second, per day, or in total).
 Please take precautions when using such APIs in your project so that we can grade it.
-There is no way for us to specify the exact number of times that we will run your app when grading it; however, we can say that will run your app a few times between the project deadline (MON 5/8) and when course grades are due (MON 5/15).
-If your app exceeds any rate limits during this period, then we will be unable to grade it.
+There is no way for us to specify the exact number of times that we will run your app when grading it.
+If your app exceeds any rate limits while grading, then we will be unable to evaluate it.

-      **SUGGESTION:** To reduce the risk that will exceed a rate limit, you are encouraged to write code to let your app keep track of the number of API requests that it has made over different periods of time and use that information to programatically delay subsequent calls.
+      **SUGGESTION:** To reduce the risk that will exceed a rate limit, you are encouraged to write code to let your app keep track of the number of API requests that it has made over different periods of time and use that information to programmatically delay subsequent calls.
 For example, if your app includes a button that triggers multiple API requests, then should consider disabling the button while those requests are being made AND for some sensible extra amount of time after the completion of those requests in order to reduce the rate of request made by your app -- the exact amount of extra time will depend on the number of API requests your app makes as well as the rate limits imposed by the APIs.
 If your app needs to make more calls than it is allowed to make due to an APIs rate limit, then you may be able to introduce delays between requests to lower your app's request rate.
 Any extra waiting or intentional delays introduced by your app to deal with rate limits must be communicated to the user (e.g., you can adjust a label to say something like "intentionally waiting to deal with rate limits" whenever your program does either of these two things).

 - Some of these API services do require you to register with them to gain access to an "API key" -- an API key is usually just a special string that is unique to you